 Yuck!
-TARR on Your Heels? 🤮
+TARR on Your Heels?

 Last fall was conducive for take-all root rot (TARR) in ultradwarf bermudagrass putting greens.
 There were substantial rain events in the fall which likely limited residual of fungicides as well.
 So even strong TARR fungicide programs could fail after the conditions that occurred last fall and through the winter.
-At least in NC, we were 2/100ths of an inch from record rainfall during the meteorological winter (December, January and February).
+At least in NC, we were 2/100ths of an inch from record rainfall during the meteorological winter (December, January, and February).
 This probably further exacerbated any TARR damage that occurred last fall.
 Plus, Pythium species could also invade roots that were previously affected by TARR.

 Right now, we are receiving numerous samples exhibiting off-white patches that range in diameter from 6 to 10 inches.
 We are able to find some evidence of TARR pathogens in the samples, but the colonization is not as severe as when we observe TARR in the fall.
 No other pathogens have been observed in these samples.
-Given the weather conditions in the fall and the limited colonization of stolons, rhizomes and roots currently, we hypothesize that most the damage occurred in the fall and the cooler January and February are causing these patches.
-Also keep in mind that the pandemic initiated a surge in golfer participation so increased traffic is also another factor in why these symptoms are developing right now.
+Given the weather conditions in the fall and the limited colonization of stolons, rhizomes and roots currently, we hypothesize that most of the damage occurred in the fall and the cooler January and February are causing these patches.
+Also, keep in mind that the pandemic initiated a surge in golfer participation so increased traffic is also another factor in why these symptoms are developing right now.

 Based on the current soil temperatures, bermudagrass is just barely waking up throughout our region.
 Although some areas may be “greener”, the plants are not vibrantly growing.
 The good news is, in the majority of these samples, the stolons were very healthy looking and recovery should happen quickly as soil temperatures warm up.